 With authentic trust, we engage and address breaches, as the very access to building trust.
 We cultivate the deep connections necessary to generate workability and coordinate action.
 Being trustworthy empowers our whole self and fosters mutual interdependence.

-To be effective, build relationships, and lead change in uncertain times, leaders require trust: to become trustworthy and to cultivate authentic trust in others.
+To be effective, build relationships, and lead change in uncertain times, leaders require trust; that is, to become trustworthy and to cultivate authentic trust in others.

 Cultivating trust is foundational to generating agreements and commitments.
 With enhanced commitments, we generate more intentional action, develop motivated and inspired colleagues, and create greater levels of trust to act, even in the face of uncertainty.